aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/data-source/find-type-of-x-and-y-values-of-points-in-chart-series/_index.md

             // Instantiating a Workbook object using the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

-            // Access first worksheet.
+            // Access the first worksheet.
             const worksheet = workbook.worksheets.get(0);

-            // Access first chart.
+            // Access the first chart.
             const chart = worksheet.charts.get(0);

             // Calculate chart data.
             chart.calculate();

-            // Access first chart point in the first series. const point = chart.nSeries.get(0).points.get(0);
+            // Access the first chart point in the first series. const point = chart.nSeries.get(0).points.get(0);

-            // Get the types of X and Y values of chart point. const xValueType = point.xValueType;
+            // Get the types of X and Y values of the chart point. const xValueType = point.xValueType;
             const yValueType = point.yValueType;